 Put the students into groups of four.

-Your challenge is to represent the height of each person in your group in this way:
+Set each group the challenge of representing the height of each person in their group in this way:

 Imagine that you group was joined ‘head to foot’ – What is your combined height?

 Give the students adequate time to complete the task before gathering the class together.
 Look for students to: